-Whether you are only off for a few weeks or taking a longer maternity leave, returning to work can be a challenging and stressful time.
+Whether you are only off for a few weeks or taking extended maternity leave, returning to work can be a challenging and stressful time.

 Many parents look for childcare options but fail to give much thought to sleep and sleeping arrangements when making these choices.
 In addition, the changes can cause some significant sleep regressions, especially if your little one isn’t sleeping well at childcare.
-There are some few steps though that you can take to make this transition as smooth as possible.
+There are a few steps, though, that you can take to make this transition as smooth as possible.

-Depending on where you live, childcare options might have quite long waiting list that can go up to a year, so planning ahead is crucial.
-Looking at options ahead of time can take some the stress away as you will have the time to consider all the alternatives and find the solutions the best fit your family.
+Depending on where you live, childcare options might have a pretty long waiting list that can go up to a year, so planning is crucial.
+Looking at options ahead of time can take some of the stress away as you will have the time to consider all the alternatives and find the solutions that best fit your family.

 The Transition to Childcare

-The transition to childcare, whether at home with a nanny or a relative or away from home at a childminder, will likely go smoother if your child is sleeping well.
-As changes can cause some sleep regression, it would be best to start working on your child sleep well ahead of time, at least a few months in advance to avoid waiting until you’re ready to go back to work.
-If your child is not sleeping well at night, this would cause issues with your baby being tired and cranky and it would make it very stressful to you to restart your work life if you are sleep-deprived.
-Starting ahead means that your little one can have the opportunity to begin with a gentle and holistic approach and get into a new routine without too much stress.
-This transition is going to be way easier if other people have the ability to put your baby down to sleep.
-If you are the only one able to put your baby down, it’s a wonderful feeling but it’s also a huge responsibility so getting practice from time to time by grandparents, relatives, friends or a babysitter can help make the transition going smoother.
+The transition to childcare will likely go easier if your child is sleeping well, to begin with, so if your little one isn’t sleeping well, try working on their sleep ASAP.
+As changes can cause some sleep regression, it would be best to start working on your child sleep well ahead of time, at least a few months in advance, to avoid waiting until you’re ready to go back to work.
+If your child is not sleeping well at night, this will cause issues with your baby being tired and cranky, and it would make it very stressful for you to restart your work life if you are sleep-deprived.
+Starting ahead means that your little one can have the opportunity, to begin with, a gentle and holistic approach and get into a new routine without too much stress.
+This transition will be way easier if other people can put your baby down to sleep.
+If you are the only one able to put your baby down, it’s a wonderful feeling.
+Still, it’s also a huge responsibility, so getting practice from time to time by grandparents, relatives, friends, or a babysitter can help make the transition smoother.

-If your little one is going to a childminder or daycare, spend some time researching your options and don’t forget to keep sleep in mind when you are evaluating alternatives.
-Sometimes childminders offer great services in terms of food and activities, but the sleep environment or the routines might not be ideal for your child, so it’s always important to take into consideration sleep when choosing a childcare provider and ask questions about their practices.
-It’s important to know if they have a separate environment for sleep, how dark it is, how often are the babies checked and if you can bring in your own bedding to help make the environment more comfortable.
-Most of all, it’s important to ask ahead of time if they are willing to work with you to follow your pre-sleep routine according to your child schedule.
+If your little one is going to a childminder or daycare, spend some time researching your options and don’t forget to keep sleep in mind whSleepu are evaluating alternatives.
+Sometimes childminders offer excellent services in terms of food and activities.
+Still, the sleep environment or the routines might not be ideal for your child, so it’s always essential to consider sleep when choosing a childcare provider and ask questions about their practices.
+For example, it’s important to know if they have a separate environment for sleep, how dark Sleep, how often are the babies checked and if you can bring in your bedding to help make the environment more comfortable.
+Most of all, it’s important to ask ahead of time if they are willing to work with you to follow your pre-sleep routine according to your child’s schedule.
 All these questions are essential for you to make the right choice for your family, as you don’t want to end up having issues with an overtired baby or having to restart working on sleep routines right when you are going back to work.
-You can download our Sleep @Childcare Checklist to help you on this journey.
+You can download our Sleep @Childcare Sleep Checklist to help you on this journey.

-When babies and children start going to childcare, their schedule will inevitably change.
-The timing of their naps and sleep routines will likely change and be earlier than they are at home.
-It’s important to know your little one’s tired signs and let your childcare provider know, as they can adjust the nap schedule when your child is showing these signs.
+When babies and children start going to childcare, their schedules will inevitably change.
+As a result, naps may need to be a little earlier than at home.
+It’s helpful to know your little one’s tired signs and let your childcare provider know, as they can adjust the nap schedule when your child is showing these signs.